uwidia/EIHR-PROT/README.md

 ---

-## Getting Started (How to Run CA-PFP on your Protein Sequence Dataset)
+## Getting Started (How to Run EIHR-PROT on your Protein Sequence Dataset)

-CA-PFP was designed to predict protein function for single or multiple protein sequences in a fasta file.
+EIHR-PROT was designed to predict protein function for single or multiple protein sequences in a fasta file.
 However, note that the model performs homology search against an already defined database obtained from PDB sequences used in other protein function prediction papers such as [DeepFRI](https://github.com/flatironinstitute/DeepFRI/tree/master/preprocessing/data), [HEAL](https://github.com/ZhonghuiGu/HEAL/tree/main/data), and [MAEF-GO](https://github.com/nebstudio/MAEF-GO/tree/main/data).

 To modify the homology database, you will need to re-run the model training step (see: Training and Reproducibility section)